Summer 2011—Reading Lists, Chores, and More

 As for our summer schedule and activities, I decided to go a little easier on the kids this year.
 Which means no math workbooks–at least not daily.
 Or any others, for that matter.

 Instead, we have a chore system, where they are able to earn “American Girl Credits” for our trip to Chicago and the American Girl Place later this summer.
 They each have to clean their room every morning and clean the playroom together, and then they draw two jobs out of the chore bucket.
 These chores are things that need to be done on a weekly-ish basis, like mopping and vacuuming or watering plants.
-If they do everything satisfactorily (we’re still working on that)(le sigh), they will earn the “American Girl Credits” which will translate into spending money once we’re in Chicago.
+If they do everything satisfactorily, they will earn the “American Girl Credits” which will translate into spending money once we’re in Chicago.

 My favorite thing about the chores bucket is that they are excited to go to work.
 My least favorite part is that they aren’t so good at some of these jobs yet and often make a bigger mess out of them than helping.
 I’m trying not to get frustrated and remember that I am in the business of teaching my children, not having a perfectly clean house at all times.

 The other thing I’m making them do this summer is read.
 Read, read, read.
 My mom had mentioned an article she read a while ago which said that if kids read 12 books over the summer, they will be more prepared for school the next fall.
 I don’t know where the article is and I Googled to no avail, but I figured it can’t hurt.
-Only I only chose 11 books for Bria and Chloe.
-Sophia can’t read yet, so I bought her a few new books and we’ll read things we already have, which, trust me, is plenty.
+I only chose 11 books for the two older girls.
+My youngest can’t read yet, so I bought her a few new books and we’ll read things we already have, which, trust me, is plenty.

 - The Hunger Games